HesamTaherzadeh/Deep_LDW_CPP/README.md

 - # Outputs
   This project will provide 3 different outputs:
   * **Segmented initial video stream**:
-    This mode will process the input stream, segment the area between the lanes and will provide a line from  bottom middle of the stream which will be representing the middle of the stream, and the deviation of this line will determine the status of the vehicale (ON TRACK / OFF TRACK)
+    This mode will process the input stream, segment the area between the lanes and will provide a line from  bottom middle of the stream which will be representing the middle of the stream, and the deviation of this line will determine the status of the vehicle (ON TRACK / OFF TRACK)

       ![image](https://user-images.githubusercontent.com/89359094/209444036-e7ec2959-890a-4118-8e22-4ac79f7f7bc0.png)
   * **Artificial video**: